vbuterin/pybitcointools/README.md

 ### Example usage - the long way (best way to learn :) ):

+WARNING: While it's fun to mess around with this on the testnet, do not do the following procedure on the mainnet unless you really know what you are doing.
+Any value in the inputs not included in the ouputs will be lost.
+So if the total inputs value is 1 BTC, and the total outputs amount to 0.5 BTC, 0.5 BTC will be given to the miners as a fee.
+The faster way, listed later in the README, ensures the difference between inputs and outputs is sent as change back to the sender (except for a small fee).
+If in doubt, before broadcasting a transaction, visit https://live.blockcypher.com/btc/decodetx/ and decode the raw tx and make sure it looks right.

+OTHER WARNING: Default fees for Bitcoin mainnet are way too low throughout this library.
+This can cause coins to be lost for a period of time until they are finally confirmed by a miner.
+Hopefully, some kind of "correct fee" detection algorithm will be implemented soon but for now it is recommended to think about and set an appropriate fee when making transactions.
+There are many different ways of making a transaction.
+Whichever method you choose, make sure you understand how to set the correct fee.

+ h There are other methods explained later ()
     > from cryptos import *
     > c = Bitcoin(testnet=True)
     > priv = sha256('a big long brainwallet password')